houqb/ssdlite-pytorch-mobilenext/README.md

 ## Experiment Setup

-During training on COCO, the batch size is set to 256 and the initial learning rate is set to 0.01.
+For training on COCO, the batch size is set to 256 and the initial learning rate is set to 0.01.
 We use 8 GPUs with 12 GB memory to run the experiments with synchronized batch normalization.

+For training on Pascal VOC, the batch size is set to 24 and the initial learning rate is set to 0.001.
+We use 4 GPUs with 12 GB memory to run the experiments with the standard batch normalization.

 For more implementation details, please refer to the configs in this project.

 ## MODEL ZOO